chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 # Input
 ## {.tabset}
 ### Block Touch Detector
-Emits a signal when touched by a player or an unachored block.
+Emits a signal when touched by an unachored block or gear debris.
+Outputs the part that touched it.
 Configurations:
 - Activation Time: How long it activates for.
 Default is 1
 - Color To Filter: When filter color is true, only blocks with this color will trigger it.
 Default is pearl.